Sessions

 coven sessions --plain | Forces a plain table for scripts and copying. |

-coven sessions --json | Prints a JSON sessions array for clients such as CastCodes. |
+coven sessions --json | Prints a JSON sessions array for local clients and scripts. |

 Use --json for integrations and --plain for shell scripts or support snippets.